ltrgoddard/thesis/temp.markdown

 > authors from roughly the second half of the 20th century onwards. […]
 > Between these two periods, however, this largely male habit of
 > self-designation spreads thick and fast: H.G., T.S., W.B., E.M., D.H.,
-> L.P., W.H. and so on.’[^478]
+> L.P., W.H. and so on.’[^484]

-That Prynne’s adoption of the style is a deliberate choice rather than a reversion to default is shown, paradoxically, by the indecision with which it is made.
+\noindent That Prynne’s adoption of the style is a deliberate choice rather than a reversion to default is shown, paradoxically, by the indecision with which it is made.
 Prynne’s first published poem, in the 1955 sixth-form magazine *Six*, is credited to ‘J.H.’, yet as late as *Prospect* 6, two years after the publication of *Force of Circumstance* (also ‘J.H.’), he is listed as ‘Jeremy’.
 The style would of course have been familiar from institutional contexts: the Jesus College yearbooks for the period of Prynne’s undergraduate course consistently initialise names, as do some military records.
 Prynne’s entirely optional decision to adopt it for literary purposes, however, signals a claim to occupy a certain tradition, the more so as the style had clearly gone out of fashion by the 1960s—in contemporary magazines, Prynne’s is often the only initialised name on the contents page, and in circulation lists for *The English Intelligencer* he is accompanied only by his college friend R.F.
-Langley.[^479] In Prynne’s case, that tradition might owe as much to, say, R.P.
+Langley.[^485] In Prynne’s case, that tradition might owe as much to, say, R.P.
 Blackmur, the American poet and critic cited in ‘Resistance and Difficulty’, as it does to T.S.
 Eliot or even F.R.
 Leavis.
 Nevertheless, it *is* a tradition, one which is both eminently mainstream and—at least for Prynne in the 1950s and early ‘60s—relatively recent.
 A similar reversion to tradition can be seen in what is apparently Prynne’s clearest rejection of it; namely, his